 The Independent financial rating agency Standard and Poor’s has upped the Kāpiti Coast Council’s credit rating by two grades, from A+ to AA.

 It says the Council’s budget performance is stronger than expected and continues to improve.
-It acknowledges the impact of strong financial management and a focus on paying down debt.
+It acknowledges the impact of strong financial management and a focus on paying down debt and offering help with moorcroft group.

 Burns welcomes the news